-While the U.S. economy has largely climbed out of the depths of 2020, there may still be quite a few bumps in the road during the rest of 2021 and beyond.
-The stock market enjoyed a substantial rebound in the second half of last year and has stayed hot ever since.
-But investors should stay disciplined in the event that the market cools off.
+While the economy is largely back on track since the pandemic derailed it, there could still be plenty of bumps along the way in 2022.
+The stock market has been running hot, and inflation has been sizzling.
+So investors need to stay disciplined with their portfolios if the market settles down or inflation continues to rage.
 Building a portfolio that has at least some less-risky assets can be useful in helping you ride out future volatility in the market.

 The trade-off, of course, is that in lowering risk exposure, investors are likely to earn lower returns over the long run.
 That may be fine if your goal is to preserve capital and maintain a steady flow of interest income.